fedorenchik/PlanetVim/.vim/pack/apps/opt/vimspector/README.md

 ### Conditional breakpoints

-Some debug adapters support conditional breakpionts.
+Some debug adapters support conditional breakpoints.
 Note that vimspector does not tell you if the debugger doesn't support conditional breakpoints (yet).
-A conditional breakpiont is a breakpiont which only triggers if some expression evaluates to true, or has some other constraints met.
+A conditional breakpoint is a breakpoint which only triggers if some expression evaluates to true, or has some other constraints met.

 Some of these functions above take a single optional argument which is a